 From international to comparative private law, from foundational frameworks to new technologies, this comprehensive Master prepares students for a variety of careers in the field.
 Take advantage of a unique partnership of institutions, academics and legal professionals to grip the complexity of the laws of global trade.

 Learn by doing, through case studies, workshops, and group exercises

 Engage with experts from the ILO and other international organizations

-This Master has been designed for recent university graduates who intend to work in the fields of international trade law, for example in law firms, corporate legal departments, governments, international organizations, and academic or research institutions.
-Law consultants, practitioners, and young managers wishing to expand their knowledge in the field of international trade law would also benefit from this Master.
+This Master has been designed for recent university graduates who intend to work in the field of international trade law, for example in law firms, corporate legal departments, governments, international organizations, and academic or research institutions.
+Law consultants, practitioners, and young managers wishing to expand their knowledge in the field of international trade law would also benefit.

 From 1991 to 2010 the International Training Centre of the ILO, the University of Turin, and the University Institute of European Studies (IUSE), in collaboration with other world-class universities, offered a shortened version of this Master as a postgraduate course in international trade law.

 It was expanded and upgraded to a Master of Laws in International Trade in 2010-2011.
 This decision was taken in recognition of the increasing demand for higher levels of legal specialization and career development in the field of international trade, and coincided with the decision to establish the Turin School of Development as a unique mechanism for the delivery of joint UN-academic Masters.

 In addition, international organizations such as WTO, UNCTAD, EU, and ICC, as well as renowned universities, have played an important role in the Master and delegated officials and faculty members respectively to join the Scientific Committee and/or to participate in Master delivery.